Yang Yiqing: Under the Zhengde Emperor

-In September 1510, with the support of Zhang, he was appointed as the minister of revenue.
-In January 1511, he was further promoted to the position of minister of personnel.
-In 1514, he was honored with the prestigious title of Junior Tutor.
-In March 1515, Grand Secretary Yang Tinghe resigned due to the loss of his father, and in May, Yang succeeded him as the grand secretary.
+In September 1510, with Zhang's support, the Emperor appointed Yang as the minister of revenue, before promoting him to minister of personnel in January 1511.
+He was honored with the prestigious title of Junior Tutor in 1514.
+After Grand Secretary Yang Tinghe resigned in March 1515 to mourn his father's death, Liang Chu assumed leadership of the Grand Secretariat.
+Two months later, Yang Yiqing was appointed to the vacant position of grand secretary, while retaining the nominal title of minister of personnel.